katistix/looprun/README.md

-Here’s the updated `README.md` with the additional sections and emojis to make it more engaging:

----

 # LoopRun 🚀

 LoopRun is a simple CLI tool that allows you to run and restart your commands easily.
 It listens for keyboard input and allows you to restart your command (e.g., a server) by pressing `Ctrl+R`.
 It's perfect for local development environments where you need to restart servers frequently.